-Knowing how to write a digital marketing plan is a valuable skill to have, but because every business is so unique, getting started can be the biggest challenge.
+Knowing how to write any type of plan is a valuable skill to have, but because every business is so unique, getting started can be the biggest challenge.
 In this article, we will explore a formula for writing a digital marketing plan and by the end of this read, you will know all the steps you need to follow.

 But, planning.
 Is it even necessary?
-Some might not think so, but first let’s discuss why such a plan is still critical for your business.
+Some might not think so, but first, let’s discuss why a digital marketing plan is still critical for your business.

 In essence, a digital marketing plan is a working document that details the strategy and the steps to implementation, including resources, timelines and budgets.
 Beginning with the goals and objectives, the marketing plan is like a roadmap on how to get to the result within a specific timeframe.